n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.ciscowebextrigger.md

 ---
-title: Webex by Cisco trigger node - n8n Documentation
+title: Webex by Cisco trigger
 description: Documentation for the Webex by Cisco trigger node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 ---